Stocks Slip as Trade Hopes Fade

 Global stocks pulled back Friday as optimism waned regarding the U.S. and China making progress in resolving the trade war.

-Futures tied to the Dow Jones Industrial Average index drifted down 0.1%.
-The Stoxx Europe 600 gauge fell 0.5%, with losses led by the basic resources and banking sectors.
+Futures tied to the Dow Jones Industrial Average index were mostly flat.
+The Stoxx Europe 600 gauge fell 0.2%.
 Stocks in Asia also pulled back, with the Hang Seng declining 0.7% and the Shanghai Composite Index losing 0.5%.

 While markets had begun betting that a partial trade deal would be accompanied by a rolling-back of existing tariffs, questions remain about President Donald Trump's commitment to offering such concessions.
-Peter Navarro, a senior U.S. trade adviser, said there was no formal agreement in place and the final decision would lie with Mr. Trump.
+On the same day that China said Beijing and Washington have agreed to mutually lift some tariffs as part of a "phase-one" deal, Peter Navarro, a senior U.S. trade adviser, said there was no formal agreement in place and the final decision would lie with Mr. Trump.

+"Until we actually see some type of trade deal, the level of uncertainty -- which ultimately will translate into volatility in the market -- will persist," said Brian O'Reilly, head of investment strategy at the Dublin-based Mediolanum International Funds.
+"Today, we are just seeing a bit of a recalibration of that over-optimism from a news headline without any hard facts."

+Ahead of the New York opening bell, Gap Inc. slumped nearly 10% after the apparel maker pared its profit targets for the year and said Chief Executive Art Peck would step down immediately.
+Walt Disney Co. shares climbed 5% in offhours trading after its earnings beat analysts' expectations.

+Within European equities, Cartier's parent Cie.
+Financière Richemont slipped 4.8% after the Swiss luxury-goods company's earnings fell short of what analysts expected.

-Global markets, which have also been buoyed lately by signs that a U.S. recession isn't imminent, will gauge signals from a measure of consumer sentiment due to be released later in the day by the University of Michigan.
+Later on Friday, global markets, which have also been buoyed lately by signs that a U.S. recession isn't imminent, will gauge signals from a measure of consumer sentiment due to be released by the University of Michigan.

-U.S. corporations including Enbridge and Duke Energy are also scheduled to report quarterly results later on Friday.